wso2/docs-is/en/docs/learn/configuring-email-otp.md

            <subject>WSO2 IS Email OTP</subject>
            <body>
               Hi,
-              Please use this one time password {OTPCode} to sign-in to your application.
+              Please use this one time password {{OTPCode}} to sign-in to your application.
            </body>
            <footer>
               Best Regards,